Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 However, a recent study found that a midfield-strength 0.55T MRI system can be used in energy conditions as it requires fewer resources to acquire and maintain.

-MRI at urgent care
+How much does MRI at urgent care actually cost?

 MRI cost at urgent care by body part

-A comparison table covering the five most commonly ordered urgent care MRI body parts — knee, spine/lumbar, brain, shoulder, ankle — with three columns: body part, typical urgent care cost (out of pocket), and typical hospital ER cost.
+A comparison table covering the five most commonly ordered urgent care MRI body parts — knee, spine/lumbar, brain, shoulder, ankle — with three columns: body part, typical urgent care cost (out-of-pocket), and typical hospital ER cost.
 Standard Medicai table spec applies.

-Does insurance cover MRI at urgent care?
+Does insurance cover an MRI at urgent care?

-Most major health insurance plans cover MRI scans at in-network urgent care centers, the same way they generally cover urgent care visits.
+Most major health insurance plans cover MRI scans at in-network urgent care centers, just as they generally cover urgent care visits.
 The patient’s cost is their standard imaging copay or coinsurance applied to their deductible.
 Key points: confirm the urgent care center is in-network before the scan; confirm the radiologist who reads the scan is also in-network (a separate billing entity from the facility); ask whether your insurance plan requires a referral for MRI coverage.
 Some high-deductible plans treat urgent care, MRI, and a specialist visit as a standard urgent care visit — check your plan’s imaging coverage tier.

 Yes, in almost all cases.
 Emergency room MRI costs are significantly higher than urgent care costs for the same scan — the facility fee alone for an ER visit can add $500 to $1,500 on top of the imaging cost.
 For non-emergency MRI needs — such as knee injury assessment, soft-tissue evaluation, or back pain — an urgent care center with on-site imaging is the most cost-effective same-day option.
 For symptoms suggesting a stroke, head trauma, or spinal cord injury, go directly to the emergency room — urgent care is not equipped for these presentations, regardless of imaging availability.